Izeren/youtrack-auto-scheduling/docs/high-level-design.md

 1. Each story task should have an estimate of total time.
 2. Subtasks should be created dynamically for each story, based on an on-demand event or a regular time trigger.
 The number of subtasks created should cover the next 2-4 weeks.
 3. Subtasks should be automatically scheduled within a certain time frame based on the schedule associated with their parent story.
-4. The schedule for each task could be stored in a separate label story that contains metadata in cron format in the description.
+4. The schedule for each task should be stored in a separate label story that contains metadata in JSON format in the description.
 5. The scheduler should take into account the priority of the story.
 For stories with the same priority, sorting should be done by name to make the process deterministic.
-6. The scheduler should be able to split the story into chunks of a minimum size defined by labels.
+6. The scheduler should split the story into chunks of a size that would fill the entire slot.
+The greedy algorithm should be used to fill in all the slots until either all slots are filled or the estimated total time for the story has been allocated to subtasks.
 7. If a task is not completed as per schedule, a comment should be logged in the story and the subtask should be deleted.
+If a task has been marked as completed (possibly even before the scheduled end), the time of closure is irrelevant and the task automatically gets execution time logged that matches the estimated time.
-8. If the schedule or the minimum chunk size is updated, all existing subtasks for that story should be deleted and new subtasks should be created according to the updated parameters.
+8. If the schedule or the size of the chunks (which should be a size that would fill the entire slot) is updated, all existing subtasks for that story should be deleted and new subtasks should be created according to the updated parameters.
 9. The total time for all subtasks should not exceed the remaining time for the parent story.
 Once the total completed time for a story reaches its total estimated time, the story should be marked as complete and removed from the schedule.
+It is acceptable if overall estimates are slightly impacted.
+If a subtask takes longer than expected, it shouldn't impact the overall estimate of the story in most cases

 ## Following design will cover the following components of solution: